Frequently Asked Questions.

 What other health tests do you do?

-We are currently working at getting our adult’s hips, eyes, and hearts OFA certified.
-Due to COVID-19 the labs had been shut down so this is taking longer than anticipated but we will continue asap.
+We are currently working at getting our adult’s hips, knees, eyes, and hearts OFA certified.
+Due to COVID-19 the labs had been shut down so this is taking longer than anticipated but we are working at it again now.

 I don't live near you, will you fly a puppy to me?